robertmryan/containment-animation/README.md

 `AppDelegate` - This is the standard app delegate, unchanged from the standard template.

-`ViewController` - This is a `UITableView` subclass for the main view, the list of categories.
-This class parses the XML, and presents the list of categories.
-For how to retrieve the category names, take a look at the `UITableViewDataSource` delegate methods in this class.
-For information on how to pass the category dictionary entry to the `DetailViewController`, look at the `prepareForSegue` method.
+`ViewController` - This is a the container view controller, which has (a) a container subview with a couple of `UILabel` fields; (b) a segmented control for picking between two child controllers; and (c) a container subview for showing of the child view controller's view.
+When you change the segmented control, this will animate the changing of the child view.

 `StoogeViewController` and `MarxViewController` - These are two child view controllers presented on `ViewController`.
 These are table view controllers that simply show a static list of values.
-When you select a value, it will update two text fields in the parent controller, `ViewController`.
+When you select a value, it will animate the updating two text fields in the parent controller, `ViewController`.

 ## Notes